XtMalloc(3) XT FUNCTIONS XtMalloc(3)

 zero.
 If there is insufficient memory to allocate the new block,

-(possibly moving it).
-Then, it copies the old contents (or as much
+of storage (possibly moving it).
+Then, they copy the old contents

-as will fit) into the new block and frees the old block.
-If there is
+(or as much as will fit) into the new block and free the old block.

-without copying the old contents; that is, it simply calls
+functions allocate the new storage without copying the old contents;

 XtNew returns a pointer to the allocated storage.
 If there is